bioaerosol/sylva-etl/README.md

 [![Test Debian Package](https://github.com/bioaerosol/sylva-etl/actions/workflows/test-debian-package.yml/badge.svg)](https://github.com/bioaerosol/sylva-etl/actions/workflows/test-debian-package.yml)  [![Release Debian Package](https://github.com/bioaerosol/sylva-etl/actions/workflows/release-debian-package.yml/badge.svg)](https://github.com/bioaerosol/sylva-etl/actions/workflows/release-debian-package.yml)

 # Overview
 SYLVA ETL is a debian package that provides tools to perform the SYLVA data flow.
-There are two types of storages:
+There are three types of storages:

 1. Storage – Disk storage for fast access.
 Holds raw data files of last n days and raw data files that have been made accessible from archive upon request.

 2. Archive – Tape archive for long-term storage.
 Holds all raw data files.

+3. Workspace - Disk storage for fast access inside which files from storage are linked.
+Workspaces won't hold duplicates of files; they are just hard-linked.

 Provided commands are:
 1. ```sylva-store``` – Copies raw data files from incoming directory to storage.
 If configured, hooks will be called for each processed file.
 This mechanism provides the capability to do device type specific processing after a file has been put to storage.
 If a hook is configured the file will be put to hook’s STDIN.
 Calling the hook is a one-shot and output will be logged.
 By default, this command is called by sylva-etl cronjob.